Rupert Bruce-Mitford: Other matters

 Though Bruce-Mitford helped secure acquisitions throughout his 21 years as keeper, two of his most significant efforts came in 1958.
 That year, the museum purchased the Lycurgus Cup from Victor Rothschild, 3rd Baron Rothschild for £20,000.
-It also the museum purchased Courtenay Adrian Ilbert's collection of clocks and watches.
-This, per Biddle, was "the greatest collection of horology in the world", and Bruce-Mitford's "greatest coup".
+The museum also purchased Courtenay Adrian Ilbert's collection of clocks and watches.
+This, wrote Biddle, was "the greatest collection of horology in the world", and Bruce-Mitford's "greatest coup".
 After Ilbert died in 1956, his collection—some 210 clocks and 2,300 watches and watch movements—was set for auction at Christie's.
 Although the treasury declined a request for funds, Bruce-Mitford approached the Worshipful Company of Clockmakers, which was able to secure a donor to purchase the clocks for the museum.
 The company then again approached the treasury, the chancellor of which this time agreed to petition parliament for the funds.
 The collection was purchased for the museum, and Bruce-Mitford was made a liveryman of the company.

-Meanwhile, in 1960, Bruce-Mitford embarked on what would become an unsuccessful two-year attempt to acquire what would become known as the Cloisters Cross.
+Meanwhile, in 1960, Bruce-Mitford embarked on an ultimately unsuccessful two-year attempt to acquire what would become known as the Cloisters Cross.
 The ivory cross, which a panel of experts at the museum declared "one of the finest and most impressive objects of the 12th century they [had] ever seen", appeared at the museum on 5 December 1960, following years of rumours as to its existence; Bruce-Mitford was alerted by a note marked "URGENT" that there was "a man at present over in Manuscript" with the cross, and that "this is the last day the man will be in London".
-Bruce-Mitford studied the cross over the ensuing two years, including four days spent in a bank vault in Zurich, and successfully persuaded the treasury to allocate £195,000 for its purchase.
+Bruce-Mitford studied the cross over the ensuing two years, including four days spent in a bank vault in Zurich, assembled a file an inch and a half thick, and successfully persuaded the treasury to allocate £195,000 for its purchase.
 But the purported owner, Ante Topić Mimara, steadfastly refused to disclose how he had obtained possession of the unprovenanced cross, amid swirling doubts about his background, and that the cross might be Nazi loot.
-The museum unwilling to pay absent this information, and Mimara unwilling to disclose it, the museum's option expired at midnight on 31 January 1963.
-The Metropolitan Museum of Art had been waiting in the wings; its curator Thomas Hoving, agnostic to the issues with the cross and owner, stayed up with Mimara and purchased it immediately.
+The museum was unwilling to pay without this information and, with Mimara unwilling to disclose it, the museum's option expired at midnight on 31 January 1963.
+The Metropolitan Museum of Art had been waiting in the wings; its curator Thomas Hoving, untroubled by the issues with the cross and owner, stayed up with Mimara and purchased it immediately.